pdelvo/SuperLauncher/README.md

     msbuild.exe

 If you want to use the web project locally, you should add it to a local IIS instance and create a SQL database using create_tables.sql.
-Also configure ASP.NET membership with an Administrator role on the same database.
 Update the `web.config` with the connection string, and fill in other details (described in a comment at the top of the file).